janmonschke/janmonschke.github.com/content/blog/2019-06-02-minimal-translations/index.md

 You can use the library with any JavaScript framework that you like.
 In my case it's `React`, but it would work just as good with `Vue.js`, `Angular` or whichever hto new JS framework there is these days (`Backbone` anyone? 😉).

-Check out this [Glitch project](https://minimal-translation-library.glitch.me/) for an example project and find the code on GitHub: https://github.com/janmonschke/minimal-translations.
+Check out this [Glitch project](https://glitch.com/~minimal-i18n-library) for an example project and find the code on GitHub: https://github.com/janmonschke/minimal-i18n.

 ## Wrapping up

-Did I save time by skipping the setup of one of the established translation libraries by writing my own library?
+Did I save time by skipping the setup of one of the established i18n libraries by writing my own library?
 Most probably not 😄!
-But I did learn a lot about internationalization in general and feel like I have a lot more empathy now with users that use translated products and that have to deal with woring translations constantly.
+But I did learn a lot about internationalization in general and feel like I have a lot more empathy now with users that use translated products and that have to deal with wrong translations constantly.
 I feel like I will pay a lot more attention to how I use translations at work now.

 Once more: the library was only built for a tiny website and mainly for educational purposes so please don't use it in your production projects.
 Depending on how you use the library, it's a potential source for XSS attacks and there are plenty of basic features that it does not support yet (e.g. multiple plurals in a single sentence).